tusc/wireguard/compiling.md

 ```
 Go ahead and copy the following binaries to your UDM/UDM pro and place them in a directory that'll persist after reboots (e.g. /mnt/data/bin)

-wg<br/>
+wg (found in buildroot-2020.05/output/target/usr/bin) <br/>
-wg-quick<br/>
+wg-quick (use this [patched](https://github.com/tusc/wireguard/blob/master/wg-quick) version)<br/>
-boringtun<br/>
+boringtun (found in boringtun/target/aarch64-unknown-linux-musl/release/<br/>

-You'll want to grab the patched wg-quick file from [here](https://github.com/tusc/wireguard/blob/master/wg-quick).
-The patch includes an extra parameter to the boringtun cmd to disable drop permissions as well as commenting out dns updates since the UbioOS does not include resolvconf.
+The patched wg-quick includes an extra parameter to the boringtun cmd to disable drop permissions as well as commenting out dns updates since UbioOS does not include resolvconf.

 You'll also need to create a symlink for /dev/fd.
-This is need as this is referenced ni the wg-quick script.
+This is needed as this is used in the wg-quick script.
 ```
 # ln -s /proc/self/fd /dev/fd &>/dev/null
 ```